 - The transaxle oil lubrication is SAE 20W-50 (API Service Class SL or higher) engine oil. - Inspect both transaxle cases and hoses after every 25 hours of operation for visible leaks. - The fluid level of the transaxles can be checked visually by looking at the fluid level in the expansion reservoir.
 When the transaxles are cold, the fluid level in the expansion reservoir should be between 1/4 in. and 1/2 in.
-(0.64 cm and 1.27 cm).
+(0.64 cm and 1.27 cm) from the bottom, near the Cold Level line.